 - We work to make a difference.
 Our clients are entrepreneurs, multinationals, family-owned enterprises, publicly traded companies, First Nations, and public institutions.
 Tangible evidence of our work is all around us – Vancouver’s skyline, transit line and airport, and many of the companies and brands we encounter every day.
 We are proud to be involved with core sectors of the business community, from tech to infrastructure, universities to consumer goods and services, real estate to natural resources, our lawyers are regularly called upon by top local, national and international companies and highly sought-after by media for their expertise.

 - We have fun together.
 We team up at charity and pro-bono events, host holiday and summer parties, and provide our students with plenty of team building opportunities with lawyers and staff.
 Our most frequent touchpoint is our weekly Friday Social for the whole firm.
-During COVID, we have been finding new ways to connect online through events like virtual celebrations, talent shows, and yes – even laugh yoga.

 - We are passionate about our Pro Bono Program.
 At Clark Wilson, we believe in giving back to our community.
 We have always supported our lawyers’ pro bono work, and encourage more people to get involved.
 We are currently on the rosters for Access Pro Bono and the BC Court of Appeal.

 - We have strong values.
 Five of them, to be exact: caring, excellence, service, teamwork, and trust and integrity.
 These values inform the way we recruit, make decisions and work with our clients.
 They have been the subject of much discussion and celebration as we have faced the challenges created by COVID-19.
 Now more than ever, Clark Wilson stands strong in upholding them.
 Watch this short video in which 2020 summer student (and now associate) Kim Brown talks about Clark Wilson’s approach to COVID-19.